ajudges/AStarSearchAlgorithm/README.md

-# Route Planning Project
+# A Star Search Algorithm

-This repo contains the starter code for the Route Planning project.
+This repo is an implementation of A Star Search Algorithm used in Route Planning.

 <img src="map.png" width="600" height="450" />